enckse/interrogate/README.md

 ### configure

-survey question definitions (json) are stored in `/etc/survey/` and must have a `.json` extension, examples are in the `supporting/` folder in the repository
+survey question definitions (yaml) are stored in `/etc/survey/` and must have a `.yaml` extension, examples are in the `examples/` folder in the repository

 ### administration

 * the server hosts an admin endpoint `/admin` which will display current manifest information and allow for survey restarts
 * additionally the results of the ongoing survey may be rendered as html at `/results`

-Accessing these urls will require a token (e.g. `/results?token=123456`) that will be displayed at survey startup
+* accessing `/admin` endpoints require authentication (basic auth) which is either configured and/or shown at startup

 To generate the results file manually (using default caching dir)
 ```